Portland Highland Games Association

 Each year the Portland Highland Games Association awards scholarships for pipers and drummers through the Oregon Pipers Society’s scholarship program.
 They are determined and awarded similarly to the OPS scholarships and are presented in April at the end of the OPS competition season.
 Here are the requirements:

 Only current OPS members are eligible to be candidates for the scholarships and must have competed in at least two of the OPS season’s competitions.
-Players in all grade levels of competition are eligible, including chanter and dram pad.
+Players in all grade levels of competition are eligible, including chanter and drum pad.
 The scholarships are provided so that the recipients may attend the piping and drumming school of their choice.
 Tuition will be paid directly to the school of the scholarship winner’s choice.

 The number of OPS scholarships to be awarded is determined by the OPS board of directors and the number of PHGA scholarships is determined by the PHGA board of trustees.